wutzi15/knocken/README.md

 # knocken
-Checks a Website changes and provides an endpoint for prometheus
+***kocken*** is a tool that perioadically checks a website for changes and notifies you if there are any.